lhermann/langify-docs/authorization.md

 ## Language

 It is recommended that you contribute as a **native speaker** only or you speak the language very well.
-Your **privileges are langauge specific**.
-I.e. you start in each language from 5 :small_blue_diamond: on.
+Your **reputation is langauge specific**.
+You start in each language from 1 :small_blue_diamond:.
+If you have reached 1000 :small_blue_diamond: in one language you will start in other languages with 50 :small_blue_diamond:.

 ## Privileges